alistermarc/filipino-fake-news-detection/README.md

 The repository is organized as follows:

+-   `app.py`: The Flask web application for model deployment.
--   `AI_201_FINAL_PROJECT_SCRIPT.ipynb`: The main Jupyter Notebook containing all the code for data loading, preprocessing, model training, and evaluation.
+-   `train_models.py`: The script for data loading, preprocessing, model training, and evaluation.
--   `full.csv`: The dataset used for training and testing.
+-   `requirements.txt`: A list of Python packages required to run the project.
 -   `tagalog_stop_words.txt`: The list of Tagalog stop words.
--   `Models/No Hyperparameterer tuning/`: Contains the trained models (`.joblib` files) without hyperparameter tuning.
+-   `Dataset/full.csv`: The dataset used for training and testing.
--   `Models/With Hyperparameter tuning/`: Contains the trained models (`.joblib` files) with hyperparameter tuning.
+-   `Models/`: Contains the trained models (`.joblib` files).
--   `Results/`: Contains CSV files with the detailed performance metrics of the models from both experiments.
+-   `Results/`: Contains CSV files with the detailed performance metrics of the models.
 -   `Paper.pdf`: The research paper detailing the study.
 -   `Presentation.pdf`: The presentation summarizing the project.
 -   `README.md`: This file.
+-   `templates/`: Contains the HTML template for the web application.

 ## How to Use

-1. Ensure you have Python and Jupyter Notebook installed.
+1. Ensure you have Python installed.
-2. Install the necessary libraries: `pandas`, `scikit-learn`, `joblib`, and `numpy`.
+2. Install the necessary libraries by running `pip install -r requirements.txt`.
-3. Open and run the `AI_201_FINAL_PROJECT_SCRIPT.ipynb` notebook to replicate the experiments.
-The notebook will train the models, save them, and generate the results CSVs.

-The saved models in the `.joblib` files can be loaded for direct use in making predictions without needing to retrain them.
+3. To train the models with default hyperparameters, run `python train_models.py`.
+The models will be saved in the `Models/No_Hyperparameter_Tuning` directory.
+4. To train the models with hyperparameter tuning, run `python train_models.py --tuned`.
+The models will be saved in the `Models/With_Hyperparameter_Tuning` directory.
+This process may take a significant amount of time.
+5. To run the web application, execute `python app.py` and navigate to the provided URL in your web browser.